Saba senegalensis

 ICRISAT has cited S. senegalensis as a useful food crop plant and as a tool to combat soil degradation in rural Africa.

 Fruit

 The fruit of Saba senegalensis has a hard yellow peel containing large seeds embedded in a yellowish pulp, having a pleasing acidity similar to that of the tamarind.
-The flavour has also been compared with that of a mango or a lemon.
+The flavor has also been compared to that of a mango.

 Drink

 Natives of the Sahel region often use the fruit to make a juice.

 Propagation

 Saba senegalensis is most easily propagated through seeds.
 Once you acquire seeds, soak them in warm water for 24 hours.
 Then, start seeds directly in cactus soil mix.
 Do not overwater.
 The seeds should sprout within 2–4 weeks.
 Alternatively, if you have access to a live plant, it can by propagated by use of cuttings.
 Simply cut a 6-12 inch branch from the plant, and start directly in soil.
 The plant should fruit within 2–5 years of being planted.